 As with any ancient work of art, knowing the provenance of an object is essential and can add another interesting dimension to ancient jewellery.

-The above intaglio of the Empress Sabina, which is offered in Antiquities on 9 June at Christie’s in New York, has had two important owners.
+The above intaglio of the Empress Sabina, which was sold in Masterpieces in Miniature: Ancient Engraved Gems formerly in the G. Sangiorgi Collection Part II on 16 June 2020 for $250,000 has had two important owners.
 One was Giorgio Sangiorgi (1886-1965), a famed dealer and collector of ancient art.
-In April 2019 a single owner sale of 40 of Sangiorgi’s other Classical engraved gems raised over $10 million.
+In April 2019, Part I of his collection of Classical engraved gems raised over $10 million.
 The top lot, a Roman black chalcedony intaglio portrait of the emperor Hadrian’s lover Antinous, realised $2,115,000 alone.

 The other was George Spencer, the fourth Duke of Marlborough (1739-1817), who amassed one of the 18th century’s most important collections of ancient gems.
 Marlborough loved this gem so much that he called it ‘truly stupendous and most beautiful’ and commissioned the engraver Edward Burch to make a copy, which is now in the Walters Art Museum in Baltimore in the United States.